 A 2004 agreement outlining the dam removal process was signed by the Department of Interior, the State of Maine, PPL-Maine, the Penobscot Indian Nation, American Rivers, Atlantic Salmon Federation, Maine Audubon, Natural Resources Council of Maine and Trout Unlimited.
 The Nature Conservancy joined as a full partner in 2006.

 In the first phase of the project, the Penobscot River Restoration Trust purchased the Veazie, Great Works, and Howland dams in December 2010.
 Phase two started in June 2012 with the removal of the Great Works Dam, with support from NOAA and funds from the American Recovery and Reinvestment Act of 2009.
-Later, the Veazie Dam will be removed and Howland Dam will be bypassed by a natural river channel—all at an estimated cost of $25 million.
+Removal of Veazie Dam is now underway (summer 2013) and Howland Dam will be bypassed by a natural river channel—all at an estimated cost of $25 million.

 The Penobscot River Restoration Project resolves longstanding disagreements over how best to restore native sea-run fish and their habitat while balancing the need for hydropower production.
 The environmental and economic goals of the project include restoring self-sustaining populations of native sea-run fish, maintaining hydropower resources, renewing opportunities for the Penobscot Indian Nation to exercise sustenance fishing rights, and avoiding future uncertainties over regulation of the river.